Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 I agree entirely.

-And so, but of course, what we have, as we always have with gay race communists, is that they never want to go down without a fight.
+And so, but, of course, what we have, as we always have with gay race communists, is that they never want to go down without a fight.

 They never believe themselves accountable for the things they say, and they always seem to have a bit of a defence around them.

-And so you can see there was a statement here put out on his Instagram where he says uh this poll was compromised from the moment that um uh Musa Haraj and his majority of the standing committee brought compromised and untested poll regulations, and so he's just not long story short, he's not accepting the result.
+And so you can see there was a statement here put out on his Instagram where he says, this poll was compromised from the moment that Musa Haraj and his majority of the standing committee brought compromised and untested poll regulations.

-I I wonder if that's gonna happen.
+I wonder if that's going to happen.

 I'm sure Oxford were merely fortifying it.

-They weren't actually altering uh the outcome anyway.
+They weren't actually altering the outcome anyway.

-Ah yes, like an African warlord, it's not over until he gives up power, which is something that he will never do without intervention.
+It's not over until he gives up power, which is something that he will never do without intervention.

 It also can't be ignored that, of course, he was put there by the union in the first place, right?